ecandela/data-science-project-template/README.md

 #### Getting Started

-After cloning the repository, the following bat files must be executed:
+After cloning the repository, the following bat files must be executed in **config directory**:

 **1. create_env.bat :**  This bat file creates a virtual environment for the specific project into the ..\env directory